fsprojects/fsharp-ai-tools/README.md

 of TF, while still achieving cohabitation and win-win with the TF ecosystem.
 Further value-add tooling can give added correctness guarantess interactively.

-# The TensorFlow API for F#

-See `TensorFlow.FSharp`.
-This API is designed in a similar way to `TensorFlowSharp`, but is implemented directly in F# and contains some additional functionality.

 # FM: The F#-for-Models DSL

 The aim of FM is to support the authoring of numeric functions and AI models - including